 The Officers of the Corporation shall hold office from the time of their election and qualification, for terms of one year, or until the elections and qualification of their respective successors.
 Officers shall assume their respective offices upon installation.

 SECTION 3.
-DUTIES OF OFFICERS
+DUTIES AND RESPONSIBILITIES OF OFFICERS